bhavya930636/ML_Project/README.md

   The metadata is written to graph_node_labels.txt.
     The corpus is written to graph_node_corpus.txt.

-https://github.com/yao8839836/text_gcn
+cleaning_text.ipynb is used to clean the title_abstractand stored in data/clean_100.txt.

+Then graph.ipynb is used to form the graph of words and documents and the corresponding files are stored in data/ and data/corpus/

+Then we will use train.py now to run textgcn on it to find the "text" embeddings for each doc https://github.com/yao8839836/text_gcn
 Link to code for textgcn
-Then we run textgcn on it to find the "text" embeddings for each doc

-Then we run GNN on citation graph loaded in loading_data file https://github.com/snap-stanford/ogb/tree/master/examples/nodeproppred/arxiv Code to run GNN on arxiv graph
+gnn.ipynb is used to run GNN on citation graph loaded in loading_data file https://github.com/snap-stanford/ogb/tree/master/examples/nodeproppred/arxiv Code to run GNN on arxiv graph
 This will give us the "citation_network" embedding